StMarco89/HomeLibrary/README.md

 ![uml](https://user-images.githubusercontent.com/4437339/27799853-1c0b5adc-6017-11e7-8155-0f590abe5c97.png)

 Main idea was to have some data to manipulate with, data that would be stored in a local file (`BooksData.txt`).

+Example of database (file) record:

+`5:::Beginning Java, Java 7 Edition:::Ivor Horton:::...:::2011:::Borrowed by John Doe (30.06.2017.)`
 ##
 It has three functions:
 - Add new book